Stochastic inflation and entropy bound in de Sitter spacetime: Stochastic Approach to de Sitter Spacetime and its entropy

-where we adopt the standard form of the Gaussian state and $\nu\ge 1/2$ denotes the symplectic eigenvalue of this state\footnote{The state \eqref{eq:gauss-state} represents the thermal state.
-The symplectic eigenvalue is related to the inverse temperature $\beta$ as $\nu=1/(2\tanh(\beta/2))$. $\nu=1/2$ corresponds to the pure state ($\beta=\infty$).}.
-The Shannon entropy for this state is
+where $\nu\ge 1$ is the symplectic eigenvalue of $M_A$ \cite{Adesso:2004}.
+Accordingly, canonical variables are transformed as $\tilde{\bm{\xi}}=S^{-1}\bm{\xi}$. \footnote{The state \eqref{eq:gauss-state} represents the thermal state.
+The symplectic eigenvalue is related to the inverse temperature $\beta$ as $\nu=1/\tanh(\beta/2)$. $\nu=1$ correspond to the pure state ($\beta=\infty$).} Regarding \eqref{eq:gauss-state} as a probability distribution in the phase space, the Shannon entropy for this state is